marspoolxyz/rust-litecoin/README.md

 * De/serialization of blocks and transactions
 * Script de/serialization
 * Private keys and address creation, de/serialization and validation (including full BIP32 support)
-* PSBT v0 de/serialization and all but the Input Finalizer role.
-Use [rust-miniscript](https://docs.rs/miniscript/latest/miniscript/psbt/index.html) to finalize.
+* PSBT creation, manipulation, merging and finalization
+* Pay-to-contract support as in Appendix A of the [Blockstream sidechains whitepaper](https://www.blockstream.com/sidechains.pdf)

 For JSONRPC interaction with Bitcoin Core, it is recommended to use [rust-bitcoincore-rpc](https://github.com/rust-bitcoin/rust-bitcoincore-rpc).

-It is recommended to always use [cargo-crev](https://github.com/crev-dev/cargo-crev) to verify the trustworthiness of each of your dependencies, including this one.

 ## Known limitations